fdwr/clandrew-stopwatch/README.md

 ## System requirements
 This application has been tested on Windows 10 on an x86-64 based computer.
 It is likely to work on other versions of Windows that have x86 application compatibility.

+Windows Defender Smartscreen may complain about this application because it is not commonly downloaded.
+Smartscreen works in part using [telemetry](https://learn.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-overview) and random executables that aren't blessed by the telemetry can be flagged.
+You can still run applications that are flagged by Smartscreen if you trust and understand them.
+Or you can get the source code, build them and run them.